 “I don’t have stylistic loyalty.
-That’s why people perceive me changing all the time.
+That’s why my art is constantly changing.
 But there is a real continuity in my subject matter.
 I wan’t to be an artist on the whole; I don’t wan’t to be within a genre and limit my creative output to what i once became known for.
-I do believe I have more integrity than any one of my contemporaries.
+I do believe I have more integrity than many of my contemporaries.
 If need to label my art i would call it Experimental Expressive Urban Dance.

-I am expressing what others can’t – because they’re unaware of their feelings, they’re too afraid to express those feelings, or they lack the skills to communicate and be understood.
+I am expressing what many others can’t – because they’re unaware of their feelings, they’re too afraid to express those feelings, or they lack the skills to communicate and be understood.
 I am dragging my innermost feelings out, giving a piece of myself.
-I feel like my mission is to be honest with myself.
 Whatever happens in my life, whether I stand up or I fall down, whatever the case, I’m going to use it in my art.
 My mission is to share my truth.”

 “I wanted to be a break dancer with my own language of movement.
-I thought, every movement is beautiful when it’s done with soul.
-I looked for this quality – for more than 17 years.
+I believe every movement is beautiful when it’s done with soul.
+I looked for this quality – for more than 20 years.
 I have dealt with all sorts of styles and pulled out what I liked.
 You can see that in my performances.
 Each one is different.
 I have everything, music, body, mind and soul, simply melted together according to my taste it just had to feel authentic and awesome.